Is one of your goals to stop buying clothes that you never wear? If so, I’ve got some tips that will help!

 Related Post: How to Stop Online Shopping (Tips From a Former Shopaholic)

-My final tip is a “two for one” deal!
-Stop making impulse purchases by learning to pause before you buy—and an easy way to do this is to plan to shop.
+My final tip is a “two for one” deal: Stop making impulse purchases by learning to pause before you buy—and an easy way to do this is to plan to shop.

-Find a rhythm that works for you (once every few months or once a season) and plan to shop.
+But if you really want to change your habits, I encourage you to take things a step further.
+Find a rhythm that works for you (once every few months or once a season) and create a plan to shop.

 Do you find it hard to stop buying clothes?
 If so, what do you struggle with the most?
 Alternatively, do you have a shopping tip you’d like to share?
 Let us know in the comments! x